dmitrynovik/ng-gallery/README.md

 * Pasting image from clipboard into the window adds an image (supported by Google Chrome, Mozilla Firefox)
 * clicking on thumbnail selects that image
 * double-clicking on thumbnail deletes an image
-* clicking on the main slide pauses the slideshow
+* clicking on the main slide pauses or resumes the slideshow

 ## Howto Build
 ### Prerequisites